 Many will find the asking price for this protein provider a bit steep, but if your kitchen is already choc full of tech from Sage and other high-end, top-whack brands, it could be a must-have.

-The 5th generation MiiXR+ Stealth uses an impact resistant Tritan bottle – same material used for the bottles of the X7 – that is BPA and DEHP free too.
-Better still, there is little storage container called Instapod inside the bottle so you can keep your powder separate from the liquid until you're ready to consume your shake.
+The 5th generation MiiXR+ Stealth uses an impact-resistant Tritan bottle – the same material used for the bottles of the X7 – that is BPA and DEHP free too.
+Better still, there is a little storage container called Instapod inside the bottle to keep your powder separate from the liquid until you're ready to consume your shake.

-Although the X-Blade is not removable, you can add warm water and washing up liquid to the MiiXR+ Stealth and clean it by turning on the X-Blade again.
-Of course, it requires the battery not to be dead, so if it is, make sure you rinse the bottle with some water so it is at least somewhat clean before you can clean it fully.
+Although the X-Blade is not removable, you can add warm water and washing-up liquid to the MiiXR+ Stealth and clean it by turning on the X-Blade again.
+Of course, it requires the battery not to be dead, so if it is, ensure you rinse the bottle with some water so it is at least somewhat clean before you can clean it thoroughly.

-In all honesty, the Promixx MiiXR+ Stealth is just fun to use: a perfect gift to someone who likes gadgets as much as going to the gym.
-This protein shake blender comes with a1-year warranty too for added piece of mind.
+In all honesty, the Promixx MiiXR+ Stealth is just fun to use: a perfect gift for someone who likes gadgets as much as going to the gym.
+This protein shake blender also comes with a 1-year warranty for added peace of mind.

 It's probably not going to win any Red Dot Design awards but the Breville Active is a great blend – ho ho – of affordability and functionality, with a handy takeaway sports bottle that makes transporting protein-based sustenance a doddle.